TagMath

 • Draw probability at your point level — using weighted historical rates with recent years weighted more heavily than older data

-Weighted Draw Species (Moose, Sheep, Goat)
+Weighted Draw Species (Moose, Rocky Mountain Bighorn Sheep, Mountain Goat)

 Confidence Levels